ocampos16/AdvancedProject1/Booking Data Team/README.md

 # AdvancedProject1
 This is the Advanced Project 1 repository with Prof. Adalbert

-Title: Sentiment Analyis of Reviews on Tripadvisor(Unsupervised)
+Title: Sentiment Analysis of Reviews on Tripadvisor(Unsupervised)

 The additional approach has the files in following sequence:
 1.Tripadvisor_Crawler.py